-Table 10.1 Land use classification according to BATTS.
+Table 11.1 Land use classification according to BATTS.

 Index Vegetation type H/L veg

 1 Crops, Mixed Farming L

 2 Short Grass ${ m L}$

 3 Evergreen Needleleaf Trees ${ m H}$

-4 Deciduous Needleleaf Trees ${ m H}$
+4 Deciduous Needleleaf Trees H

-5 Deciduous Broadleaf Trees ${ m H}$
+5 Deciduous Broadleaf Trees H

-6 Evergreen Broadleaf Trees ${ m H}$
+6 Evergreen Broadleaf Trees H

 7 Tall Grass ${ m L}$

 8 Desert -

 9 Tundra ${ m L}$

-10 Irrigated Crops \mathbf{L}
+10 Irrigated Crops ${ m L}$

-11 Semidesert \mathbf{L}
+11 Semidesert ${ m L}$

 12 Ice Caps and Glaciers

 13 Bogs and Marshes ${ m L}$

 14 Inland Water

 15 Ocean

-16 Evergreen Shrubs \mathbf{L}
+16 Evergreen Shrubs ${ m L}$

-17 Deciduous Shrubs \mathbf{L}
+17 Deciduous Shrubs ${ m L}$

-18 Mixed Forest/woodland ${ m H}$
+18 Mixed Forest/woodland H

 19 Interrupted Forest ${ m H}$

 20 Water and Land Mixtures L

-intermediate resolution of 2'30'' which is much easier to handle by the standard PREPCLIM software.
+Due to their high resolution and global coverage, these data sets are rather big and therefore difficult to handle by the standard PREPCLIM software.
+Therefore the original data has been converted to an intermediate resolution of 2'30'' which is much easier to handle by the standard PREPCLIM software.
 The derived 2'30'' data set contains the following fields.

 - Mean elevation above mean sea level.

 - Land fraction.

 - Lake fraction.

-- Fractional cover for all 20 BATS biome classes (see Table 10.1).
+- Fractional cover for all 20 BATS biome classes (see Table 11.1).

-10.3 MEAN OROGRAPHY
+11.3 MEAN OROGRAPHY

-Orography, or geopotential height, is derived from the 2'30" data by averaging.
+Orography, or geopotential height, is derived from the 2'30'' data by averaging.
 Source and target grid are overlaid, and weighted averages are computed by considering the fractions of source grid areas that cover the target grid square.

 The orography is spectrally fitted to ensure consistency in spectral space between the orography and the model resolution.
 Smoothing is applied in spectral space with a ∇^4 operator, where damping by a factor 5 is applied to the smallest scales.
-This applies to all operational resolutions (T_L95, T_L159, T_L255, T_L399 and T_L799).
+This applies to all operational resolutions (T159, T255, T319, T639 and T1279).
 Orographic ripples appear as a consequence of the spectral fitting.
-Fig. 10.1 shows the orography at T799 resolution.
+Fig. 11.1 shows the orography at T1279 resolution.

-10.4 LAND SEA MASK
+11.4 LAND SEA MASK

-Each grid point of the model is provided with a land fraction parameter, derived from the 2'30'' data.
+Each grid point of the model is provided with a land fraction parameter, derived from the 2'30" data.
 The model converts this parameter into a mask where grid points that have more than 50% land are considered as land points.